IBatatinha/IBatatinha/README.md

 # :boom: About Me !

-- :movie_camera: Currently Trained Lua Programmer Full Stack Frontend,Backend,HTML,css,js,node.js,Unreal engine,Cfx Leguage
+- :movie_camera: Currently Trained Lua Programmer Full Stack Frontend,Backend,HTML,css,js,node.js,Cfx Leguage
 - :sparkling_heart: I'm currently learning more about JavaScript
 - :pray: I help many people with doubts or who don't know how to program.
 - :sunglasses: Always try Search for what I don't know or search for more information